-As part of the Policy review it was decided to separate the value of the functional assets and any designated reserves from the General Fund and show these separately.
+As part of the Policy review it was decided to separate the value of the functional assets and any designated reserves and show these separately.
 This would enable the cash reserves to be more evident within the Financial Statements.

-The Reserves Policy will be reviewed during 2022/23 following the adoption of total return.
+The Reserves Policy is due for review following the adoption of total return.